Religious Mayors, School Appointments, and Teenage Pregnancy: Discussion

-Our mechanism analysis identifies a reduction of 12.5 percentage points in the share of municipal schools offering sexual education under Pentecostal mayors.
-This reduction occurs only in municipal schools, not in state schools within the same municipalities, and is consistent with the cohort-specific pattern of the main results.

-An important limitation is that we cannot directly link individual girls to the schools they attended.
+An important limitation of our analysis is that we cannot directly link individual girls to the schools they attended.
 Birth records identify mothers' municipality of residence but not their educational history.
-However, the combination of effects only for school-age cohorts, gradual emergence consistent with cumulative exposure, and changes confined to institutions under mayoral control, provides compelling support for a school-based pathway.
+However, the combination of changes confined to institutions under mayoral control, the concentration of fertility effects among school-age cohorts, and the gradual emergence consistent with cumulative exposure, provides compelling support for a school-based pathway.

 Moreover, what we measure captures only the extensive margin of sexual education provision: whether schools report offering any programming at all.
 We do not observe curriculum content, instructional quality, or frequency.
 The measured reduction in formal sexual education is best understood as one visible marker of a broader reorientation of the school environment under Pentecostal governance, not as a sufficient statistic for the full mechanism.
-That other curriculum topics—environment, social inequality, racism, sexism and homophobia, violence, and drugs—are unaffected suggests this reorientation is targeted specifically at sexuality-related content, rather than reflecting general school quality deterioration.
+That other curriculum topics, environment, social inequality, racism, sexism and homophobia, violence, and drugs, are unaffected suggests this reorientation is targeted specifically at sexuality-related content, rather than reflecting general school quality deterioration.

-Evidence from sexually transmitted infections is consistent with this interpretation.
-We find a significant increase of 0.514 cases by 1,000 in syphilis diagnoses among the treated cohort, pointing to an increase in unprotected sexual activity.
-Combined with the null effects on contraceptive availability, the syphilis result suggests that the mechanism operates through the informational and behavioral environment—what adolescents learn and how they make decisions about sexual health, rather than through physical access to contraception.